Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 Heating: Gas central heating included.

-Storage: Cycle storage provided.
+Storage: There is cycle storage provided.

-Location: The house is set within parkland which may be grazed by livestock - please ensure all gates are closed.
+Location: The house is set within parkland

 Celebrations: For larger celebrations this cottage can be internally linked to neighbouring Keeper’s Cottage, to become a large five bedroom house.